-- Spitting, spouting of water, blowing one’s nose, and chewing gum are not permitted while in the pool.
+- Spitting, spouting of water, blowing one’s nose, eating, drinking, and chewing gum are not permitted while in the pool.

-- All injuries occurring on the premises must be reported immediately to the pool manager.
+- All injuries occurring on the premises must be reported immediately to the pool manager or lifeguard.

-- If it becomes necessary to call for medical help, any charges will be the responsibility of the individual concerned.
-Residents will be responsible for themselves, their children, guests, and caregivers.
+- If medical help is called, any charges will be the responsibility of the individual concerned, with residents being responsible for themselves, their children, guests, and caregivers.

-- Game playing and the use of any flotation devices shall be at the discretion of the lifeguards.
+- The use of any flotation devices and toys in the pool and pool enclosure shall be at the discretion of the lifeguards.

-- Running, pushing, wrestling, acrobatics, and roughhousing in and around the pool area are strictly forbidden.
+- Running, pushing, wrestling, acrobatics, and roughhousing in the water and anywhere within the pool enclosure area are strictly forbidden.

 - No tricycles, bicycles, big wheels, scooters, skateboards, or other riding toys or devices are allowed in the pool enclosure.

-- Wagons and strollers are permitted as long as they are not obstructing the sidewalk or any common areas (i.e. placed against the fence).
+- Wagons and strollers are permitted as long as they do not obstruct walkways, block views of the pool by lifeguards or those responsible for patrons using the pool.